 Hello.
 I’m Robert.

-I’m an ordinary bloke, a Joe Public, with an insatiable curiosity.
+I’m an ordinary bloke, a traveller, a Joe Public with an insatiable curiosity.

-I appreciate adventure travel, nature, beauty, good coffee, science, kindness, technology well done, photography, authenticity, integrity, facts, social justice, accountability, progressive ideas, noble ideals, good dogs, gravity, living better, laughter, compassion, toques, wool socks, maple syrup, as well as smart, practical, reliable machines.
+I appreciate adventure travel, nature, beauty, good coffee, science, kindness, technology well done, photography, authenticity, integrity, honesty, facts, social justice, accountability, progressive ideas, noble ideals, good dogs, gravity, living better, laughter, compassion, toques, wool socks, and maple syrup.

-My curiosity has lead me to faraway lands where I can experience new sights, smells, and cultures.
-I am fortunate to have travelled to over 30 countries.
+My curiosity has lead me to faraway lands where I have experienced new sights, smells, and cultures.
+I am fortunate to have travelled to over 42 countries.
 Slow travel allows me explore, gain a better understanding of the regions, people, and their cultures.

 After 28 years working for the same employer, I took early retirement shortly after a colleague was diagnosed with a terminal brain cancer.
 Paul had worked 37 years for that same organization and was only two months shy of fulfilling his dream of travelling full-time with his wife.
-After he told me of his diagnoses, I knew I had to go.
+After I learned of his diagnoses, I knew I had to go.
 While I was still able.
 Paul passed a few months later.

 That trip was mega for me.
-It took nine months to do it on a heavy motorcycle.
-I know it’s a cliché, but that adventure was a life-changing experience.
+It took nine months to do it on a heavy beast of a motorcycle.
+It’s a boring cliché, I know, but that adventure was a life-changing experience.
 It changed my perceptions of the world, and the direction in my life.
 I wanted to do more of this type of travel.
 And to more parts of the world.
 If I was to do that same trip over again, it would take me much much longer.
 I’d take more time getting to better know the people, and learn from them.
 And I’d do it on a smaller motorcycle.

 Your mileage may vary, of course.
 Your experiences should be unique to you.
 Just as importantly, time is shorter than you think, and tomorrow is not guaranteed.